potlee/collabrify-js-sdk/README.md

 ```javascript
 	<script scr='path/to/hosted/Collabrify.js'></script>
 ```
-Now you can initiatiate a Collbrify Client:
+Now you can instantiate a Collbrify Client:
 ```javascript
 	var client = new CollabrifyClient({
 		application_id: Long.fromString('1234567890'),